timruiterkamp/project-2-1819/README.md

 ## First impressions

-The first thing I did was ran a audit on the website and find out what is wrong with it.
-I did two test, one with the current internet speed and one with a 3G network.
+The first thing I did was ran an audit on the website and find out what is wrong with it.
+I did two tests, one with the current internet speed and one with a 3G network.

 |         Current network          |      3G network       |
 | :------------------------------: | :-------------------: |